 What types of thigh orthoses are available without a prescription?

 An orthosis is any device designed to provide support and protection to a limb, promote bone and joint alignment, and improve the joint’s functionality.
-There are many different types of thigh orthoses available on Allegromedical.com, including high-quality thigh compression sleeves like the Neoprene Thigh Sleeve or the Universal Thigh Wrap.
+There are many different types of thigh orthoses available on Allegromedical.com, including high-quality thigh compression sleeves like the Universal Thigh Wrap.
 You can also find a Hip Abduction Orthosis with a Thigh Component which is designed to help with non-operable hip problems that need relief from pain and discomfort.